Contents

 Current Toolchain

-• AGENTS.md / CLAUDE.md: Industry standard, storing project specs and machine-readable instruction sets
+• AGENTS.md / CLAUDE.md: Industry standard for storing project specs and machine-readable instruction sets.
+Empirical study confirms significant reliability gains

 Closing